Albert-Gao/blog/source/_posts/use-kotlin-to-share-native-code-between-ios-and-android.md

 ---
-title: Use Kotlin to share native code between iOS, Android
+title: Use Kotlin to share native code among iOS, Android
 date: 2018-02-22 11:17:07
 tags:
   - kotlin-native
   - kotlin
 ---

-Kotlin native is a very promising project where you can use kotlin to write code which can then be shared between iOS and Android.
-Let's see in action how to set up a project for sharing native code.
-And we will use the `kotlin multi-platform` approach to make things even cleaner.
-And via doing this, the code can be consumed by not only iOS and Android, but also JVM and JS if you add the correlative settings.
+When you try to deal with the across platform codes.
+You need to solve 2 things, one is the architecture of how to share the code, another one is how you share.
+Well, different languages might have different techniques.
+But in Kotlin, you can use multiplatform projects to share the code.
+And via kotlin native, you can even expand the support to iOS and Android, I mean, natively.

+An example of supporting code sharing among iOS, Android, JVM and JS is added in this [repo](https://github.com/Albert-Gao/kotlin-multuplatform-including-mobile).

 <!--more-->